• Home |

 I'm not a fan of using rifles as home defense weapons.
 Yes, the M4 carbine chambered in 5.56 NATO is used in urban combat environments, but protecting your home is different from a military operation.

-I would reach for the 6.5 Creedmoor over the 277 Fury in a home defense situation because it has less recoil and is slightly less likely to punch through multiple walls.
+That's why I still prefer shotguns for home defense over rifles or pistols.
+But if I were pressed to choose between either of these cartridges in a home defense situation, I would reach for the 6.5 Creedmoor over the 277 Fury.
+It has less recoil, and is slightly less likely to punch through multiple walls.

 Ammo & Rifle Cost/Availability

 The availability of ammo also matters because what good is a gun if you don't have ammo to shoot?
-It's an overpriced paperweight and a very poor club.
+It's an overpriced paperweight, and a very poor club.

 That's why the 6.5 Creedmoor easily takes this category.
 You can get 6.5 Creedmoor ammo, which is much cheaper than 277 Fury ammo.
 However, 6.5 Creedmoor rounds can be as pricey as 277 Fury rounds.